FicusSus/BigDataProject/README.md

 # Project Documentation: COVID-19 Data Integration Analysis and Visualization Platform

-## Project Overview
-This project aims to create an integrated data analytics and visualization platform leveraging Snowflake's COVID-19 dataset.
-The platform combines structured and semi-structured data to provide insights into COVID-19's spread, effects, and patterns across different regions and populations.
-We utilize a range of technologies including Snowflake, Python, MongoDB, and visualization libraries (Dash, Plotly, and Matplotlib) to develop a dynamic and interactive user interface.

-### Technologies Involved:
-- **Snowflake**: Used for structured data storage and SQL operations.
-- **Python**: Backend development, data manipulation, and API development.
-- **MongoDB**: NoSQL DB for storing supplementary semi-structured data like user comments and annotations.
-- **Dash, Plotly, Matplotlib**: For data visualization and frontend dashboard development.

 ## Tasks and Implementation

 ### Task 1: Setup Snowflake and Fetch COVID-19 Data